leesei/old.leesei.github.io/source/_posts/heroku.md

 Additional topics:

-  certs        #  manage ssl endpoints for an app drains       #  display syslog drains for an app features     #  manage optional features fork         #  clone an existing app git          #  manage git for apps help         #  list commands and display help keys         #  manage authentication keys labs         #  manage optional features maintenance  #  manage maintenance mode for an app members      #  manage membership in organization accounts orgs         #  manage organization accounts pg           #  manage heroku-postgresql databases pgbackups    #  manage backups of heroku postgresql databases plugins      #  manage plugins to the heroku gem regions      #  list available regions stack        #  manage the stack for an app status       #  check status of heroku platform twofactor    # update       #  update the heroku client version      #  display version vim          #
+  buildpacks   #  manage the buildpack for an app certs        #  manage ssl endpoints for an app drains       #  display drains for an app features     #  manage optional features fork         #  clone an existing app git          #  manage git for apps help         #  list commands and display help keys         #  manage authentication keys labs         #  manage optional features local        #  run heroku app locally maintenance  #  manage maintenance mode for an app members      #  manage membership in organization accounts orgs         #  manage organization accounts pg           # pgbackups    #  manage backups of heroku postgresql databases plugins      #  manage plugins to the heroku gem redis        #  list redis databases for an app regions      #  list available regions stack        #  manage the stack for an app status       #  check status of heroku platform twofactor    #  manage two-factor authentication settings update       #  update the heroku client version      #  display version vim          #

 ```

 ### `heroku help addons`

 ```
-Usage: heroku addons
+Usage: heroku addons [{--all,--app APP_NAME,--resource ADDON_NAME}]

- list installed addons
+ list installed add-ons

+ NOTE: --all is the default unless in an application repository directory, in which case --all is inferred.

+ --all                  # list add-ons across all apps in account --app APP_NAME         # list add-ons associated with a given app --resource ADDON_NAME  # view details about add-on and all of its attachments

+Examples:

+ $ heroku addons --all
+ $ heroku addons --app acme-inc-website
+ $ heroku addons --resource @acme-inc-database

 Additional commands, type "heroku help COMMAND" for more details:

+  addons:attach ADDON_NAME                        #  attach add-on resource to an app
-  addons:add ADDON                   #  install an addon
+  addons:create SERVICE:PLAN                      #  create an add-on resource
+  addons:destroy ADDON_NAME [ADDON_NAME ...]      #  destroy add-on resources
+  addons:detach ATTACHMENT_NAME                   #  detach add-on resource from an app
-  addons:docs ADDON                  #  open an addon's documentation in your browser addons:downgrade ADDON             #  downgrade an existing addon addons:list                        #  list all available addons addons:open ADDON                  #  open an addon's dashboard in your browser addons:remove ADDON1 [ADDON2 ...]  #  uninstall one or more addons
-  addons:upgrade ADDON               #  upgrade an existing addon
+  addons:docs ADDON_NAME                          #  open an add-on's documentation in your browser addons:downgrade ADDON_NAME ADDON_SERVICE:PLAN  #  downgrade an existing add-on resource to PLAN
+  addons:open ADDON_NAME                          #  open an add-on's dashboard in your browser addons:plans SERVICE                            #  list all available plans for an add-on service addons:services                                 #  list all available add-on services addons:upgrade ADDON_NAME ADDON_SERVICE:PLAN    #  upgrade an existing add-on resource to PLAN

 ```

 ### `heroku help apps`